-Please submit four (4) sets of paper copies to the Bolton Town Clerk at the address listed above and electronically at townclerk@townofbolton.com at least 2 weeks before the next posted DRB meeting.
+Please submit four (4) sets of paper copies to the Bolton Town Planner Clerk at the address listed above and electronically at townplannerelerk@townofbolton.com.
+The Applicant will be notified by the Town Planner when a meeting of the DRB is scheduled to review their application. at least 2 weeks before the next posted DRB meeting.